 Veggies: Plant greens now.
 Plant mustard, radish, mixed greens, turnips, and more for a fall harvest.
 Here’s a quick how-to on planting and growing greens.

 Container Gardening: Spruce up your seasonal pots.
-It seems early for pansies and violas, but getting them in the soil now establishes good root systems for a beautiful fall show (that lasts well into the next growing season).
+It seems early for pansies and violas, but getting them in the soil establishes sound root systems for a beautiful fall show (that lasts well into the next growing season).
 Plant now, and if the pansies begin to get leggy, shear them very short (about 2″), which forces root development and creates a tighter plant.
 New growth will happen quickly, and they’ll be blooming again soon.
 Mix with annual mums, heirloom pumpkins, and evergreens for a great fall display.

-If you’ve read this far, then you know September is a busy month.
+If you’ve read this far, you know September is a busy month.
 Expect October to be just as challenging.
 If you want more information on the topics discussed here, the upcoming September blogs will be dedicated to a more in-depth look at lawns, planting bulbs, and dividing perennials.